9.5 Green volunteering, production and consumption

 On this page

-The main state initiative in the field of green volunteering is providing support to non-governmental organisations active in the field.
+The main state initiative in the field of green volunteering is providing support to non-governmental organisations.

-Programme B: for NGO subjects capable of redistributing the resources for supporting significant local NGOs and voluntary activities in the field of protection of nature.
+Programme B is addressed to NGO subjects capable of redistributing the resources for supporting significant local NGOs and voluntary activities in the field of protection of nature.
 There are two main fields – Coordination of Projects supporting Biodiversity where it is possible to receive up to 3 000 000 CZK (ca 111 000 EUR) and Coordination of Land Groups where is possible to receive a subsidy of 2 000 000 CZK (ca 74 000 EUR).